psthara/appgithubaction/README.md

-#This is my Python app
+#This is my first oython CI/CD file